Chapter 3 : I Have Life-Endangering Friends

 Eurgh.
 I couldn’t think of a way around that and the haziness was getting worse.

 “Whatever.
-Let’s just go to the common room.”
+Let’s go.”
 I moved away from him and took two steps, before my head went black and I fell forwards.
 I was out before I hit the ground.

 “I can’t believe she was feeling that awful.”